 Rachel Zimmerman is a writer, reporter and author focusing on health care, well-being, mental health and equity.

 For more than 25 years, I’ve been writing and reporting on a range of health topics— from injustice in our health care system and women’s health, to the cost of medicines and emerging brain science (as well as a smattering of stories on sex and kale).
 Currently, I contribute stories about mental health to The Washington Post.
 I’ve worked as a staff writer for The Wall Street Journal in Seattle, New York and Boston; and a public radio reporter for WBUR.
 My memoir, about rebuilding family life after my husband’s suicide, was named a winner of the 2022 Santa Fe Writers Project Literary Awards!
-The book, Us, After: A Memoir of Love and Suicide, will be published in June 2024 and you can pre-order it now.
+The book, Us, After: A Memoir of Love and Suicide, was published in June 2024 and you can order it now.

-Read my latest essays in The Washington Post here and here and in The Huffington Post here.
+Take a look at my latest essays in The Washington Post here and here and in The Huffington Post here.

 Here are a few more of my WaPo articles, including, how millennials have transformed grief, the long shadow of intergenerational trauma, ketamine for depression and anxiety screening for adults.